 If you are missing one or more teeth, the teeth around the gap can drift out of position, causing you bite problems.
 If your teeth have drifted into unnatural positions, they can cause additional dental problems like the loss of more teeth, gum disease, and decay.

-To correct the gap caused by a missing tooth and prevent other teeth from drifting into other positions, we may recommend that a dental bridge be placed.
-A dental bridge is a combination of two tooth crowns and one or more pontics, or natural looking replacement teeth.
+To correct the gap caused by a missing tooth and prevent other teeth from drifting in other positions, we may recommend that a dental bridge be placed.
+A dental bridge is a combination of two booth crowns and one or more pontics, or natural looking replacement teeth.

 After the permanent dental bridge is bonded into place, you can resume enjoying life and foods without worrying about any gaps.
 A dental bridge will not only provide you with the function you need from your teeth, but it will give you a refreshed, full smile.